 8 Tips to Help Seniors Safely Use Social Media

-Social Media help keep seniors in touch with the world around them, but there are some cautions to keep in mind.
+Social Media helps keep seniors in touch with the world around them, but there are some warnings to bear in mind.

 Home Instead Senior Care estimates that 60% percent of individuals over the age of 65 have access to the internet, and many are venturing into the world of Social Media: Facebook, Twitter, Skype and beyond.
 Social Media is a fantastic resource for seniors to keep in touch with family and friends, read the latest news or connect with those who share similar interests.